timjs/elm-collage/README.md

   - [Elm Render](http://package.elm-lang.org/packages/Kwarrtz/render/2.0.0)

-    This library is actually a fork of this excellent work by @Kwarrtz.
+    Elm Collage is actually a fork of this excellent work by @Kwarrtz.
     The module organisation changed a bit,
     as well as some styling functions,
     but the code to render Svg is almost untouched.